ibexa/documentation-developer/docs/tutorials/enterprise_beginner/3_use_existing_blocks.md

 In the settings of the Featured Articles block turn on overflow and select the Other Articles block as its overflow target.

 This controls how content will behave once it has to leave the first block.
-You may know this behavior from many websites: you have placed featured articles in the first Schedule block.
+You may know this behavior from many websites.
-When a new article appears in this block, the last article currently in it will be 'pushed off' and will land in the block designated as the overflow block – this means in the list of articles below.
+When a new article appears in the first Schedule block, the last article currently in it will be 'pushed off' and will land in the block designated as the overflow block – this means in the list of articles below.
 This way the most current articles are shown at the top, while older articles are still easily accessible from the front page.

-You can try this out now.
+You can try it out now.
 Add one more Article to the Featured Articles block.
 You will see a warning that some content will be pushed out.
 When you confirm, the pushed out Article will move to the top of the Other Articles block.